 Racism and Injustice in Reproductive Care

-Although racial injustice within sexual reproductive care often highlights broader social problems, the health gap in recent maternal mortality data is particularly alarming.
-A recent study found black mothers in the United States have a much higher maternal mortality rate than white mothers and are four times more likely to die from life-threatening pregnancy complications.
+Racial injustice within sexual reproductive care often highlights broader social problems.
+However, the health gap in recent maternal mortality data is particularly alarming.
+A recent study found black mothers in the United States have a much higher maternal mortality rate than white mothers.
+It also found that they are four times more likely to die from life-threatening pregnancy complications.
 Also, black mothers are twice as likely to deliver prematurely than white women.

 Creating a Better Future for Women

-Although these gaps in women’s health can be discouraging, the power of education, research and advocacy has helped produce positive outcomes for many health conditions and social issues.
+These gaps in women’s health can be discouraging.
+However, the power of education, research and advocacy has helped produce positive outcomes for many health conditions and social issues.
 If you want to learn more about how these health gaps might be impacting your fertility and wellbeing, download our patient referral form for a personalized consultation with our team.